PostgreSqlStan/postgresqlstan.github.io/_posts/2023-01-24-self-concatenating-table.md

   teaser: /assets/teasers/terminal.jpg
 ---

-Can I make a postgres table automagically concatenates itself into a single row? 🧐 Let's find out.
+Can I make a postgres table automagically concatenate itself into a single row? 🧐 Let's find out.

 ## :warning: Don't try this in production